Struct CameraCalibration¶

 models are based on the pinhole model OpenCV’s pinhole camera model.
 Thekannala_brandt

-model is matches the OpenvCV fisheye model.
+model matches the OpenvCV fisheye model.

 -